AdlCruz/AdlCruz.github.io/index.md

 ### More About Me

 Feel free to get in touch for a less formal introduction.
-Tell me if you come from [here](https://earth.nullschool.net/#current/wind/surface/level/orthographic=-1.36,51.83,21368/loc=-0.344,51.551).